patelhinal21/ToDoListApp-Using-Javascript/README.md

-:Aim to build a to-do list app using javascript.
+Aim to build a to-do list app using javascript.

 Description: To build a to-do app using javascript
 - To Add multiple data (key value pair) of tasks in json file